The Jack Docherty Show: TV Recording, Whitehall Hall Theatre, London, 1997 – 1999

 In all the years that I have been lucky enough to go to the Edinburgh Fringe, I have always amazed that the city’s very own comic Docherty had apparently never played there.
 In 2018, it was announced that the comedian was to return to the Fringe after a period of twenty-five years with a brand-new show Miekelson and McGlashan – Serious Men.

 I sat in the front row of the audience hoping in anticipation that his comeback would be triumphant.
 I was not disappointed as two of Docherty’s TV characters (from Scot Squad and Absolutely) were brought back to life.
 Police Chief Commissioner Miekelson delivered a lecture outlining new corporate messages and the future of the Scottish Police Force.
 The hour was shared by fiercely patriotic McLashan who wanted to call for a second independence referendum, but on terms he insisted on as head of a new political party.
 The comedian delivered two very accurate, extremely funny, and mocking performances that had a very enthusiastic audience in fits of laughter.
+It was really great to see the comedian again and when I met him after the show, he instantly recognised me from the audience of The Jack Docherty Show some twenty-five years ago.

 In April 2022, I watched Docherty’s one-man show Nothing But, at the Soho Theatre in London.
 Displaying amazing story-telling skills, the show was a love letter to the Edinburgh Fringe, to his daughter, and to his misplaced youth.
 Creating believable, relatable characters and situations and told with searing honesty and exceptionally funny, poignant, and heart-warming moments, this was one of the best shows I have seen all year.